vishipayyallore/github-func-webhook/README.md

 # github-func-webhook
-To Try the GitHub Web Hook to Azure Function
+To Try the GitHub Web Hook to Azure Function.
+1st Test.